iamrobzy/in-demand/README.md

 ### What to deliver
 You should deliver your project as a stand alone serverless ML system.
 You should submit a URL for your service, a zip file containing your code, and a short report (two to three pages) about what you have done, the dataset, your method, your results, and how to run the code.
 I encourage you to have the README.md for your project in your Github report as the report for your project.

+# Skill Embeddings and Visualization

+We generate embeddings for technical skills listed in .txt files and visualizes their relationships using dimensionality reduction and clustering techniques.
+The visualizations are created for both 2D and 3D embeddings, and clustering is performed using KMeans to identify groups of similar skills.

+## Workflow

+### 1. Input Data
+- Skills are loaded from `.txt` files located in date-based subfolders under the `./tags` directory.
+- Each subfolder corresponds to a specific date (e.g., `03-01-2024`).

+### 2. Embedding Generation
+- The script uses the `SentenceTransformer` model (`paraphrase-MiniLM-L3-v2`) to generate high-dimensional embeddings for the unique skills.

+### 3. Dimensionality Reduction
+- UMAP (Uniform Manifold Approximation and Projection) is used to reduce the embeddings to:
+  - **2D**: For creating simple scatter plots.
+  - **3D**: For interactive visualizations.

+### 4. Clustering
+- KMeans clustering is applied to the 3D embeddings to group similar skills into clusters.
+- The number of clusters can be specified in the script.

+### 5. Visualization and Outputs
+- **2D Projection**: Saved as PNG images in the `./plots` folder.
+- **3D Projection**: Saved as interactive HTML files in the `./plots` folder.
+- **3D Clustering Visualization**: Saved as HTML files, showing clusters with different colors.